What is the course about?

 Classes will generally begin with a demonstration and discussion followed by practical work.

 You will present your work in progress regularly to the group and receive feedback, support and encouragement from your tutor throughout the course.
+You are encouraged to work on your projects between sessions to get the most from the course.

 Are there any other costs?
 Is there anything I need to bring?